Intuitive Surgical Phishing Breach: What Was Accessed and What It Means

 The entry point was a phishing attack directed at a single Intuitive employee.
 Attackers deceived that employee into surrendering their credentials, then used those credentials to log into Intuitive's internal business administrative network.
 From that position of authenticated access, they navigated the environment and began pulling data from internal IT business applications before the intrusion was detected and contained.

 Intuitive has not publicly disclosed the specific date the attack occurred, when it was first detected, how long the attacker maintained access, or exactly how much data was removed.
-The company stated in its official notice that upon discovery, it "quickly activated its incident response protocols and secured all affected applications."
+Intuitive stated in its official notice that upon discovery, it rapidly activated its incident response protocols and locked down all affected applications.
 It also initiated a formal investigation, notified law enforcement and data privacy regulators, and reinforced employee security awareness training.

 Attack Chain — Intuitive Surgical Phishing Breach